forntoh/LcdMenu/docs/source/overview/items/item-widget.rst

     :width: 400px
     :alt: Example of an item widget with a list and a boolean widget

+Note: The callback receives the index of the selected option (0-based), not the actual string value.

 In the above example, the ItemWidget allows the user to select an option from "Buy" or "Sell" and also toggle between "Yes" and "No".
 The user is able to select if the option (Buy or Sell) is carried out automatically or not.

 .. code-block:: c++